IT Student Communication

 Cyber Security Tips

 IT Services has seen an increase in phishing and social engineering scams due to the coronavirus situation.
-IT services advises the College community to remain vigilant for scams related to COVID-19.
+IT services advises the University community to remain vigilant for scams related to COVID-19.
 Cyber actors may send emails with malicious attachments or links to fraudulent websites to trick victims into revealing sensitive information or donating to fraudulent charities or causes.
 Please exercise caution in handling any email with a coronavirus or COVID-19-related subject line, attachment, or hyperlink, and be wary of social media pleas, texts, or calls related to coronavirus or COVID-19.

 IT Services encourages the following precautions: